• Free shipping on all orders

 You may have been warned against feeding dog food with by-products by friends or online articles, causing you to wonder if they are alright for your dog to eat.

 Chicken by-products tend to be somewhat unfairly considered cheap, low-quality protein sources, but they are an approved, safe ingredient in dog food.
-If you balk at eating chicken feet or organ meat, remember that your dog has much different tastes than you.
-And in many countries these parts are actually considered a human delicacy too.
+If you balk at eating chicken feet or organ meat, remember that your dog has many different tastes than you.
+And in many countries, these parts are actually considered a human delicacy too.

 Wild canines like wolves regularly consume parts of an animal that we would consider “by-products.”
 In addition, domestic dogs aren’t exactly known for their gourmet tastes, as evidenced by their enjoyment of snacking on petrified feces and dead animals.